wjlrn/page_repalcement/README.md

 # page_repalcement
-Simulation of  some page replacement algorithm by c
+Simulation of  some page replacement algorithm by c++